The website is open and accepting orders. The shop is closed to the public.

-Hallmarked in London, 1997 by Garrard & Co., this magnificent Sterling Silver Presentation Plate comes with its original box.
-The plate has six applied hands, depicting hand signals, as used by traders in The Stock Exchange.
-There are two reed bands around the rim of the plate.
-This stunning salver measures 18"(46cm) in diameter and weighs 86 troy ounces.
+Hallmarked in London in 1997 by Garrard & Co., this unusual, Sterling Silver Presentation Plate, is decorated around the border with six cast silver hands, depicting signals used by traders in The Stock Exchange, and is presented in the original box.
+The presentation plate measures 18"(46cm) in diameter and weighs 86 troy ounces.

 £2,675ADD TO BASKET MORE PHOTOS

 Hallmarked in London in 1805 by Robert Garrard I, this handsome, George III, Antique Sterling Silver Tankard, is straight sided, 'Can' Shaped, and features an engraved crest to the side opposite the handle.
 The tankard measures 7.25"18.5cm) tall, by 6.75"(17cm) from handle to side.